seankhliao/mono/src/index.md

 _note:_ dates using the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar)

+##### _12022-12-09_ Pierce the Veil and Against the Current

+Pierce the Veil was the headliner, and they obviously had a very excited crowd.
+The performance felt more spectacle than music, with smoke screens, confetti, flying guitars, and general acting out.
+Something I've noticed with support acts is they usually get the short end of the stick in terms of lighting, and it detracts from the experience a bit.
+I also felt like Against the Current weren't quite all in for this show...

+##### _12022-12-03_ Halocene and Halflives

+This was fun, and I was jumping around quite a bit for both of these.
+I witnessed crowdsurfing and playing a song again for the music video.
+As the final show of the tour, you can see them all letting go and just enjoying it.
+Halflives' music seemed most aligned to my taste, while Halocene seemed a bit more all over the place.

 ##### _12022-11-24_ UPSAHL

 Someone certainly knows how to leverage a live show to create an experience.